Sydenham's chorea: Immunosuppression

+Relapse prevention

-A course of penicillin is usually given at diagnosis to definitively clear any remaining streptococci, but there is no evidence that this is an effective treatment.
-Active infection is usually cleared by diagnosis.
-Penicillin prophylaxis, on the other hand, is essential to treat cardiac features of rheumatic fever, even if subclinical (American Heart Association guideline).
-If the case is of isolated chorea, it is arguable whether cardiac risk justifies prophylaxis or not; however, it is likely to reduce recurrence.
+Penicillin prophylaxis is essential to treat cardiac features of rheumatic fever, even if subclinical (American Heart Association guideline).
+If there are not features to warrant a diagnosis of rheumatic fever, it is arguable whether cardiac risk justifies prophylaxis or not; however, it is likely to reduce recurrence.

+Other treatments

 There are several historical case series reporting successful treatment of Sydenham's chorea by inducing fever.

 Prognosis

 Symptoms usually get worse over the course of two weeks, then stabilize, and finally begin to improve.
 Motor problems, including chorea, settle within an average of 2–3 months.

-Recurrence seen in 16–40% of cases.
+Recurrence is seen in 16–40% of cases.
+It is sometimes but not always associated with a rise in ASO titre or other evidence of new streptococcal infection.
 Recurrence is more likely with poor compliance with penicillin prophylaxis.
-Intramuscular penicillin is given every 2–3 weeks superior to 4 weekly regime, and oral penicillin is also prescribed.
-Recurrences are sometimes associated with rise in ASO titre or other evidence of new streptococcal infection.
-There is no obvious clinical parameter that might predict those at risk of recurrence.
-More likely if failure to remit in initial 6 months, can recur with pregnancy (chorea gravidorum).
-Physical and emotional stress can trigger recurrence.
+It is more likely if there is failure to remit within 6 months of onset.
+Recurrence is associated in women with pregnancy (chorea gravidorum) and with female hormone treatment, although the onset of chorea can be delayed by months or more.

+Intramuscular penicillin given every 2–3 weeks is superior to a 4 weekly regime for preventing relapse, but a risk assessment may conclude that twice daily oral penicillin is sufficiently effective, less painful for the child, and less demanding on the family.

-Higher recurrence rates seen in longest follow up – can recur up to 10 years after the initial episode, so might be underestimated by series with shorter follow up.
+Higher recurrence rates are seen with the longest follow up – relapse can be seen 10 years or more after the initial episode, so might be underestimated by series with shorter follow up.

 Recurrence is usually only chorea, even if the original case was associated with rheumatic fever.
 There are two total reports of heart disease worsening after recurrence of chorea.
 The Thailand study also had 2 cases where carditis, which had improved after initial diagnosis, came back again.
 Some suggest that recurrent chorea is a different disease altogether.

 10% reported long-term tremor in one study (10 years follow up).
 Long term neuropsychiatric difficulties are increasingly recognized (49 studies so far, especially obsessive-compulsive disorder but also attention-deficit hyperactivity disorder, affective disorders, tic disorders, executive function disturbances, psychotic features, and language impairment).

 Heart involvement improves in about a third of cases (whether silent or not).